rl-institut/digipipe/README.md

 - Make sure you have GDAL>=3.0 as older versions will not work
 - `imagemagick` is optional and only required for report creation

+## Contributing to digipipe

+You can write `issues <https://github.com/rl-institut-private/digipipe/issues>`_ to announce bugs or to propose enhancements.

+If you want to participate in the development of digipipe, please make sure you use pre-commit.

+You activate it with:

+    install pre-commit

+To trigger a check manually, execute:

+    pre-commit run -a

 ## Further reading on structure, pipeline and conventions

 - Datasets/data flow: [DATASETS.md](digipipe/store/DATASETS.md)